-Indicator 5.1.1 Quantity and quality of timber and non-timber benefits, products, and services produced in the DFA Indicator Statement(s) 18 - Range Values: The percent of forest management operations consistent with the conservation of range resources identified in Site Plans (CI - 5.1.1(b)) Element(s) 5.1 Timber and Non-Timber Benefits Value(s) and Objective(s) Value 5.1: The flow of marketed non-timber economic benefits from forests is sustained.
-Objective 5.1.1: The amount and quality of marketed non-timber forest resources does not decline over time.
-Background and Description Range resources can include grazing or hay cutting tenures within the timber harvesting land base.
+Indicator Statement(s) 18 - Range Values: The percent of forest management operations consistent with the conservation of range resources identified in Site Plans (CI - 5.1.1(b)) Target Sustain 100% consistency between forest management operations and measures to conserve range resources identified in Site Plans.
+Basis for the Target Developed with input from stakeholders, the broader public and Aboriginals.
+It is essential that holders of overlapping land use tenures communicate regularly with one another and with the public and Aboriginals.
+Conforming to commitments in plans will help measure Canfor's performance relative to operating on public lands.
+Variance -5% Background and Description Range resources can include grazing or hay cutting tenures within the timber harvesting land base.
 Range and forest managers must work cooperatively in order to sustain both timber and range values.
 FSP's contain the legal measures that a forest manager will utilize, when planning forest development activities, to mitigate the removal of natural ranger barriers.
 These measures are then implemented through site level planning under the Site Plan or related contractual agreements in the case of proposed fencing projects.
 Maintenance of natural range barriers is an important aspect of range management and the overall economic viability of the range tenure.
 Diverse utilization of the forest resource, within the DFA, is more important than ever, given the severity of the mountain pine beetle infestation.
 The removal of natural range barriers would result in a significant increase in the cost of managing cattle within the range tenure area.
 This cost may be economically prohibitive to the range tenure holder and negate continued use of the area for range purposes.
 Not only would this negatively impact economic and social values in the DFA, but integrated and full use of the forest resource would be diminished.
 Forestry and range tenures are compatible uses on the forest land base and represent a desirable outcome of integrated resource management within the DFA.
 Canfor expects trends will indicate 100% consistency between forest management operations and the conservation of range resources identified in Site Plans.
-Continual improvement will likely focus on building relationships between Canfor and applicable range tenure holders and better understanding range tenure management (including existing natural range barriers and potential mitigative measures if these are compromised through continued salvage operations).
-Strategy Range resources and related tenures are managed by the Ministry of Forests, Lands and Natural Resource Operations (MFLNRO) under FRPA.
+Continual improvement will likely focus on building relationships between Canfor and applicable range tenure holders and better understanding range tenure management (including existing natural range barriers and potential mitigative measures if these are Strategy Range resources and related tenures are managed by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (MFLNRORD) under FRPA.
 Range Use Plans, which contain specific range management detail, are developed and approved by government for all range tenures.
 FSP's contain the measures that a licensee will follow when proposing development that may impact natural ranger barriers.
 Where mitigative measures are required (usually through range tenure holder and forest manager site specific identification), they are implemented through site level plans which contain applicable operational detail.
 Post-harvest consistency with the applicable mitigative measures is assessed and reported through Environmental Management System (EMS) inspections.
 Instances of non-conformance are entered and tracked in incident tracking databases.
 Development activities (harvested blocks & related access) undertaken within the specified timeframe are reviewed to identify those within existing range tenures and those where specific measures were identified to conserve range values.
 EMS inspections and incident tracking system reports are then reviewed to ensure post-harvest consistency with the specified measures.
 This information is collated by Canfor and reported annually.